-In September and October 1998, U.S. officials made a concerted effort to complete implementation of the Interim Accord, culminating in the Wye River Memorandum of October 23.
-The Israeli cabinet approved the Memorandum but said that redeployments depended on the abrogation of Palestinian Charter articles; that a third redeployment should not be from more than 1% of territory before a final agreement; and that if the Palestinians unilaterally declare a state, then Israel reserved the right to apply Israeli law to the rest of the West Bank.
-On November 20, Israel completed the first stage of the second redeployment and released 250 Palestinian prisoners.
+U.S. officials' efforts in September and October 1998 to complete implementation of the Interim Accord culminated in the Wye River Memorandum of October 23.
+The Israeli cabinet approved the Memorandum, but said that redeployments depended on the abrogation of Palestinian Charter articles; that a third redeployment should not be from more than 1% of territory before a final agreement; and that if the Palestinians unilaterally declare a state, then Israel reserved the right to apply Israeli law to the rest of the West Bank.
 On December 14, the PNC and others voted to annul the Charter articles.
 On December 20, Israel froze Wye implementation until the Palestinians abandoned their call for a state with Jerusalem as its capital, curbed violence and incitement, accepted Israeli prisoner releases, collected and destroyed illegal weapons, and resumed security cooperation.
 Europe and the United States forestalled a Palestinian declaration of statehood on May 4, 1999.
-In March, the European Union (EU) reaffirmed the "Palestinian right to self-determination including the option of a state" On April 26, President Clinton wrote, "We support the aspirations of the Palestinian people to determine their own future on their land."
+In March, the European Union (EU) reaffirmed the "Palestinian right to self-determination including the option of a state ...."
+On April 26, President Clinton wrote, "We support the aspirations of the Palestinian people to determine their own future on their land."

 Ehud Barak defeated Netanyahu in the May 17, 1999 election.
 Barak and Arafat signed the Sharm al-Shaykh Memorandum on September 4, 1999.
-Israel released prisoners, and transferred more of the West Bank to the Palestinian control.
 Final status talks resumed ceremonially on September 13.
 The Palestinians gave Israel 30,000 police officers' names.
 Israel released prisoners, opened a safe passage between the West Bank and Gaza and a major road in Hebron, and redeployed from more territory.
-In March, Israel completed its second redeployment.
-In May, Israeli soldiers fought Palestinian demonstrators and police.
+In May 2000, Israeli soldiers fought Palestinian demonstrators and police.

-Clinton, Barak, and Arafat held a summit at Camp David, from July11 to July 24, to forge a framework accord on final status issues.
+Clinton, Barak, and Arafat held a summit at Camp David, from July11 to July 24, 2000, to forge a framework accord on final status issues.
 They did not succeed.
 The parties had agreed that there would be no agreement unless all issues were resolved.
 Jerusalem was the major obstacle.
 Israel proposed that it remain united under its sovereignty, leaving the Palestinians control over East Jerusalem and Muslim holy sites.
 Israel was willing to cede more than 90% of the West Bank, wanted to annex settlements where about 130,000 settlers live, and offered to admit thousands of Palestinian refugees in a family unification program.
 An international fund would compensate other refugees as well as Israelis from Arab countries.
 The Palestinians reportedly were willing to accept Israeli control over the Jewish quarter of Jerusalem and the Western Wall but sought sovereignty over East Jerusalem, particularly the Haram al-Sharif/Temple Mount, a site holy to Jews and Muslims.
 (See CRS Report RS20648, Israeli-Palestinian Peace Process: Camp David Negotiations.)

 On September 28, Israeli opposition leader Ariel Sharon, with 1,000 security forces, visited the Temple Mount/Haram al-Sharif.
 Palestinians protested, and Israel responded forcefully.
 The second Palestinian intifadah or uprising began.
 On October 12, a mob in Ramallah killed two Israeli soldiers, provoking Israeli helicopter gunship attacks on Palestinian official sites.
-U.S. and other diplomats called a summit in Sharm al-Shaykh on October 16 and set up an international fact-finding committee to look into the violence.
+U.S. and other diplomats called a summit in Sharm al-Shaykh on

+October 16 and set up an international fact-finding committee under former Senator George Mitchell to look into the violence.